-Uranium conversion plants and systems may perform one or more transformations from one uranium chemical species to another, including: conversion of UO3 to UO2, conversion of uranium oxides to UF4, UF6 or UCl4, conversion of UF4 to UF6, conversion of UF6 to UF4, conversion of UF4 to uranium metal, and conversion of uranium fluorides to UO2.
+Uranium conversion plants and systems may perform one or more transformations from one uranium chemical species to another, including: conversion of uranium trioxide (UO3) to uranium dioxide (UO2), conversion of uranium oxides to uranium tetrafluoride (UF4), UF6 or UCl4, conversion of UF4 to UF6, conversion of UF4 to uranium metal, and conversion of uranium fluorides to UO2.
 Many of the key equipment items for uranium conversion plants are common to several segments of the chemical process industry.
-For example, the types of equipment employed in these processes may include: furnaces, rotary kilns, fluidized bed reactors, flame tower reactors, liquid centrifuges, distillation columns and liquid-liquid extraction columns.
-However, few of the items are available "off the shelf"; most would be prepared according to the requirements and specifications of the customer.
-In some instances, special design and construction considerations are required to address the corrosive properties of some of the chemicals handled (HF, F2, ClF3, and uranium fluorides) as well as nuclear criticality concerns.
+For example, the types of equipment employed in these processes may include: furnaces, rotary kilns, fluidised bed reactors, flame tower reactors, liquid centrifuges, distillation columns and liquid-liquid extraction columns.
+However, few of the items are available 'off the shelf'; most would be prepared according to the requirements and specifications of the customer.
+In some instances, special design and construction considerations are required to address the corrosive properties of some of the chemicals handled (hydrogen fluoride (HF), fluorine (F2), chlorine trifluoride (ClF3), and uranium fluorides) as well as nuclear criticality concerns.
 Finally, it should be noted that, in all of the uranium conversion processes, items of equipment which individually are not especially designed or prepared for uranium conversion can be assembled into systems which are especially designed or prepared for use in uranium conversion.